Future of Manufacturing

 - Better Customer Data: Selling directly to consumers enables manufacturers to collect customer data that can ultimately result in better products, stronger relationships, and increased sales.

-- Phase 1, Respond: Immediate actions required to keep people safe and essential business functions operating
+- Phase 1, Respond: Immediate actions are required to keep people safe and essential business functions operating

-- Phase 2, Recover: Restart activities: reopen, rehire, rebudget, resupply; create a plan to restore scalable state
+- Phase 2, Recover: Restart activities: reopen, rehire, budget, resupply; create a plan to restore scalable state

 - Phase 3, Renew: Strategic, durable execution across the organization; use learnings and emergent patterns from prior phases as elements of a new foundation

 Manufacturers must figure out where their products fall within this five-point scale and plan accordingly.
-Heading into 2021, we can expect to see a lot of forecasting around future revenue as manufacturers roll into recovery and adapt to the “new normal” — this will require manufacturers to readjust forecasts, assess impact to business, and determine where to retool, rescale, or draw back.
-Given the vast diversity that exists within the manufacturing industry, it’s safe to say that no two companies’ COVID-19 exit strategies are likely to look the same.
+Heading into 2023, we can expect to see a lot of forecasting around future revenue as manufacturers roll into recovery and adapt to the “new normal” — this will require manufacturers to readjust forecasts, assess the impact on business, and determine where to retool, rescale, or drawback.

 A New Approach to ERP